 The UK Government’s advice on protecting a business from cyber-crime or specific Covid-19 related scams is another useful and actionable resource.

 How WorldFirst can help

-Our dedicated FX specialists are available to offer support when needed, both online through our website and over the telephone (020 7081 1068) .
-We have also released two further updates covering How UK SMEs can weather the impact of Covid-19 and how WorldFirst is here to help you to navigate the economic challenges brought about by COVID-19.
+Our dedicated London based account managers are here to help.
+Simply contact us and rest assured that you will always speak to a person, never a machine.
+For more information on how, we have also released two further updates covering How UK SMEs can weather the impact of Covid-19 and how WorldFirst is here to help you to navigate the economic challenges brought about by COVID-19.